aykutcihansevim/acs/README.md

   ![visitors](https://visitor-badge.glitch.me/badge?page_id=aykutcihansevim.id)

 # Hi 👋
 I'm Cihan!
-I have a great passion in software development.
-I spend time to follow up on current technological news, projects.
-I am improving myself on projects related to web and mobile.
-I especially interested in cross platform mobile development.
+I have a great passion for software development.
+The main reason for this is that we can produce solutions that will make life easier in an endless learning adventure.
+I think it's really fascinating to come up with solutions to various problems, develop a product, and respond to different needs by programming.
+I like to follow technological developments.
+Currently, I am developing myself in web and mobile related projects.
+I am particularly interested in cross-platform mobile app development.

 Contact with me via these platforms!